PNair05/PNair05/README.md

 - 👋 Hi, I’m @PNair05
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Engineering at Texas A&M University
+- 🌱 I’m currently a Computer Science student at Texas A&M University
 - 💞️ I’m looking to collaborate on personal coding projects
 - 📫 How to reach me @pranav.noir_
 - 😄 Pronouns: he/him